DJSchaffner/aoe2de_patcher/README.md

 # AOE2PatchReverter - WIP

-Reverts patches in AOE2DE (Steam version only!)
+Patches AoE2 DE to any officially released version (Steam version only!)

 # Requirements